Holland is officially called the Kingdom of the Netherlands. The

 beautiful city with even friendlier Dutch people.

-Sent in by: John Bermont.
+By John Bermont.

 If you are going to spend more than three days in Amsterdam, it is